Contactless Delivery And How To Do It Right

 As more consumers have begun to shop online, there is a greater volume of packages being delivered directly to their homes than ever before.
 Customer experience has always been a top priority for the strongest of brands and businesses, but ensuring the same levels can be difficult without an in-store interaction.

 That’s why ‘the delivery experience’ has become a new focus.
-The delivery experience is all about providing the customer with the best possible experience throughout the delivery process.
+The delivery experience is about giving the customer a smooth, predictable journey throughout the delivery process.
 With fewer touchpoints in the customer journey, ensuring that your customer has that 5-star experience is now critical to your reputation.

 Contactless delivery is something consumers have now got used to, so they expect businesses to provide it.
 We’ll talk a little more later in this blog about how you can ensure that level of service.